 Processing the application typically takes five weeks, as it includes the publication of the bans.
 Publication of the bans is a formality where your intention to marry is made public, to allow anyone who might have knowledge of a legal impediment (eg. an existing marriage) time to notify the registrar.
-The ceremony must take place no less than 10 days and no more than three months after authorisation is granted.
+The ceremony must take place no less than 10 days and no more than three months after authorization is granted.

 The ceremony will typically cost CHF 300–400 for a heterosexual couple, or CHF 400–500 for a same-sex couple.
 There may be additional fees for a Saturday service.
 Documentation, translation, religious ceremonies, and any other celebrations, including those held at the registry office, will also cost extra.

 Documentation for Swiss weddings

 You will have to prove your civil status (ie. that you have never been or are no longer married or in a civil partnership), as well as your identity and residential status.
 This typically involves sourcing official documents from your birth country or country of nationality.
-Your foreign documents may also require an ‘Apostille’ stamp in order for them to be officially recognised in Switzerland.
-This needs to be obtained from the same country as where the documents originated (eg. your home country) – so give yourself plenty of time.
+Your foreign documents may also require an Apostille stamp in order for them to be officially recognized in Switzerland.
+This needs to be obtained from the same country as where the documents originated (e.g., your home country) – so give yourself plenty of time.

-All documents proving marital status (birth certificate, divorce certificate and so on) must be less than six months old.
+All documents proving marital status (birth certificate, divorce certificate, and so on) must be less than six months old.
 They must also be original copies from the issuing body in the relevant country.
-Please note, a notarised translation is typically required for any documents not in French, German or Italian.
+Please note, a notarized translation is typically required for any documents not in French, German, or Italian.

 Expect to provide: